Competitive Battlecards: How to Deliver Battlecards Sales Reps Will Love

-A competitive battlecard is one or two-pager reference document that sales reps will turn to when dealing with a specific competitor.
+A competitive battlecard is a one or two-page reference document that sales reps will turn to when dealing with a specific competitor.
 It is NOT meant to be a substitute for sales training sessions, webinars, or sales kickoff meetings.
 It’s also not a sales script on how to lead the conversation with the customer.
 The best competitive battlecards are a pithy reference card rather than a lengthy sales playbook, sales guide, or call script for sales reps.

 How does your competitive battlecard stack up against industry best practices?

 What content do the best competitive battlecards contain?

 To create the best competitive battlecards, we recommend you cover the following topics:

 - An overview of your company’s and your competitor’s product positioning

 - Why you win and why your competitors lose

 - Competitor’s top claims and your proposed counter

 - Setting competitive traps: questions to ask your sales prospect